-The group of four left Velika Kladuša (BIH), on January 22, 2019.
+The group of four Algerian men left Velika Kladuša (BIH), on January 22, 2019.
 After they crossed the border to Croatia, they walked towards Zagreb.
 They walked the full night until they found an abandoned house to rest in and stayed there in different rooms.
 In the morning, a group of three officers entered the house after knocking strongly on the door.
 They wore dark blue uniforms with the emblem of the Croatian flag on their arms and carried handguns as stated by the respondent.

 “To me, they put a gun on me, then we went out, he asked me to knee on the snow, but I didn’t, I just put my hand in the air, and waited like this.”

 According to the interviewee, they began to shout at them and put on disposable gloves before frisking them outside.
 The respondent and the other three gave the officers their phones.